-Map 2-2: Project areas as of September 2020
+Map 2-2: Project areas as of September 2021

-2.3 IMPACT MAPPING
+2.4 IMPACT MAPPING

-Initial site selection for the 2020 aerial surveys was based on sites surveyed in 2019.
-This occurred because digital orthorectified imagery (DOI) showing the entire Project footprint in summer 2020 was not available.
-Aerial surveys conducted on September 10 and 13, 2020 were used to identify any other sensitive sites that may have been affected by recent clearing.
+Initial site selection for the 2021 aerial surveys was based on sites surveyed in 2020.
+This occurred because digital orthorectified imagery (DOI) showing the entire Project footprint in summer 2021 was not available.
+Aerial surveys conducted on September 12, 2021 were used to identify any other sensitive sites that may have been affected by recent clearing.
 The aerial surveys showed that the footprint clearing boundaries had not grown substantially since September 2018.

-Ground surveys were also carried out at 9 sensitive sites because they were of special interest or because they were already being visited for other reasons.
-Four of the terrestrial sensitive sites along Looking Back Creek or at stream crossings along the south access road were surveyed because staff were already there conducting surveys for other TEMP monitoring studies.
-The remaining four sites were surveyed as part of the Wetland Loss and Disturbance study, the results of which are provided in a separate report (ECOSTEM 2021b).
+Ground surveys were also carried out at 10 sensitive sites because they were of special interest or because they were already being visited for other reasons.
+Four of the terrestrial sensitive sites were surveyed as part of the Wetland Loss and Disturbance study, the results of which are provided in a separate report (ECOSTEM 2022b).

-Ground surveys were not done at the "N-6 priority habitat to avoid" because low altitude aerial surveys in 2020 found that there had been no additional clearing or construction activity within or near this site since 2016.
+Ground surveys were not done at the "N-6 priority habitat to avoid" because low altitude aerial surveys in 2021 found that there had been no additional clearing or construction activity within or near this site since 2016.
 Ground surveys were conducted at this site in 2015 and 2016.

 Ground sampling recorded conditions in the visited sensitive sites using reconnaissance surveys, geo-referenced photographs, marked-up maps and notes.
-Field data were mapped in a GIS using digital orthorectified imagery (DOI) as the base maps.
-The DOI was created from composite Worldview 2 imagery acquired on August 3, August 27 and September 10, 2020.
+Field data were mapped in a Geographic Information System (GIS) using DOIs as the base maps.
+The DOI was created from composite Worldview 2 imagery acquired on August 30, 2021.

-This study used the Project clearing or disturbance mapping produced by the Habitat Loss and Disturbance study (ECOSTEM 2021a) to quantify and locate the terrestrial sensitive sites that were impacted as of September 2020.
-Mapping in 2020 did not include changing the disturbance type for the newly formed reservoir from clearing to flooding (all of the flooding falls within the mapped reservoir clearing).
+This study used the Project clearing or disturbance mapping produced by the Habitat Loss and Disturbance study (ECOSTEM 2022a) to quantify and locate the terrestrial sensitive sites that were impacted as of September 2021.
+Mapping in 2021 included identifying areas flooded by the newly formed reservoir.